 In preparing to complete this IP, the inspector(s) should familiarize themselves with relevant documentation which may include, but is not limited to the licensee's security plans, site-specific and/or corporate implementing procedures, security post orders, and security program reviews and audits.
 Specifically, the inspector should apply additional attention to recent security plan changes that could be relevant to the inspection activity.

 The inspector(s) should also consider conducting a review of past security inspection reports for the facility, if applicable.
 Each inspector is responsible for ensuring that every sample in the inspection procedure is completed and evaluated to a level which provides assurance that licensees are meeting NRC regulatory requirements within the security program area being inspected.
 The guidance within this procedure is being provided as a tool which: (1) recommends to the inspector(s) certain methods and techniques for determining licensee security program compliance and effectiveness related to an inspection requirement or; (2) clarifies certain aspects of a regulatory requirement associated with a particular inspection requirement.
 Where minimum sampling numbers are indicated (i.e., at least three intrusion detection system zones shall be tested, or at least 20 percent of the total personnel on a shift will be selected for weapons firing, etc.), the inspector(s) should adhere as closely as possible to the numbers identified in the guidance.
 The inspector(s) may expand the minimum number to aid in determining the extent of the condition, should compliance concerns arise.
 Completion of other recommended actions contained in this guidance should not be viewed as mandatory and is only intended to assist the inspector(s) in determining whether an inspection sample has been adequately addressed.
-Should questions arise regarding procedural requirements or guidance, the inspector(s) should consult with regional management, the Office of Nuclear Security and Incident Response (NSIR), or the program office, for clarification.
+Should questions arise regarding procedural requirements or guidance, the inspector(s) should consult with regional management, the Office of Nuclear Security and Incident Response (NSIR), or the appropriate program office, for clarification.

 In assessing the licensee’s AA program, the inspector(s) must determine whether the licensee’s program obtains sufficient information on which to base an initial determination to grant a person unescorted access.
 The total accumulation of information about the person is the basis for the unescorted access determination.
-A sound determination requires the assessment of all data provided by the applicant and developed through the investigation to determine whether the applicant has been truthful in providing the information necessary for the reviewing official to decide that the applicant is trustworthy and reliable and does not constitute a risk to the health and safety of the public, and the common defense and security, including the risk of committing radiological sabotage.
+A sound determination requires the assessment of all data provided by the applicant and developed through the background investigation to determine whether the applicant has been truthful in providing the information necessary for the reviewing official to decide that the applicant is trustworthy and reliable and does not constitute a risk to the health and safety of the public, and the common defense and security, including the risk of committing radiological sabotage.

 In no case should a licensee make access decisions by exception through application of best effort.
 Best effort is limited to the effort applied to a specific past or present employer of the applicant or academic institution attended by the applicant and cannot be used to satisfy the requirements for meeting the criteria to establish trustworthiness and reliability.